spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 # Prerequisites

-- Configured Spectro VM Dashboard applied to your MAAS cluster.
+- Configured Spectro VM Dashboard applied to your cluster.

 # Enablement

 These steps will guide you to deploy a Virtual Machine (VM) from an out-of-the-box VM template.

-1. From the left **Main Menu**, click **Clusters** and select the MAAS cluster you used to enable the Spectro VM Dashboard.
+1. From the left **Main Menu**, click **Clusters** and select the cluster you used to enable the Spectro VM Dashboard.

 2. Click the **Virtual Machines** tab.